-Comments/Complaints on Adopted Plans
+Comments on Adopted Plans

-Comments or complaints from residents, public agencies, and other stakeholders regarding the adopted Consolidated Plan or related amendments and performance reports may be submitted in writing or verbally to the General Contact at Fresno DARM, Room 3065, 2600 Fresno Street, Fresno, CA 93721.
-Written comments or complaints will be referred to appropriate City staff for consideration and response.
-The City will attempt to respond to all comments or complaints within 15 business days and maintain a correspondence file for this purpose.
+Comments from residents, public agencies, and other stakeholders regarding the adopted Consolidated Plan or related amendments and performance reports may be submitted in writing or verbally to the General Contact at Fresno Planning and Development, Room 3065, 2600 Fresno Street, Fresno, CA 93721.
+Written comments will be referred to appropriate City staff for consideration and response.
+The City will attempt to respond to all comments within 15 business days and maintain a correspondence file for this purpose.

 HUD officials will consider public concerns regarding the City's plans and programs described in this Citizen Participation Plan.
-Written concerns may be submitted to: Maria Cremer, Director Community Planning and Development Division U.S. Department of Housing & Urban Development San Francisco Regional Office, Region IX, One Sansome Street, Suite 1200, San Francisco, CA 94104-4430.
+Written concerns may be submitted to: Kimberly Nash, Director Community Planning and Development Division U.S. Department of Housing & Urban Development San Francisco Regional Office, Region IX, One Sansome Street, Suite 1200, San Francisco, CA 94104-4430.